John S. Walmsley Jr.: Medal of Honor action and death

 On September 14 Walmsley's aircraft, Skillful 13, launched from Kunsan alone on a mission to search for truck convoys in North Korea.
 The aircraft was crewed by Walmsley as well as bombardier/navigator Second Lieutenant William D. Mulkins, photomapper Captain Philip W. Browning, and air gunner Master Sergeant George Morar.
-As the aircraft neared Yangdok, 100 mi behind North Korean lines, it spotted an armed locomotive hauling supplies south in the middle of the night.
+As the aircraft neared Yangdok, 100 mi behind North Korean lines, the crew spotted an armed locomotive hauling supplies south in the middle of the night.
 Walmsley immediately had his crew attack the locomotive.
 They expended their complement of bombs in striking the locomotive, damaging it but not stopping it.
 Walmsley then called in another B-26 Invader from Kunsan, and upon its arrival volunteered to illuminate the locomotive with his aircraft's arclight.
 Walmsley's aircraft passed over the locomotive three times, illuminating it but, taking antiaircraft fire in the process from both the train itself and emplacements along the rail line, damaging the aircraft.
 Walmsley's actions not only illuminated the train but also allowed his aircraft to absorb most of its fire, sparing the other aircraft from attack.
 He did not take any evasive action against the North Korean anti-aircraft fire so as to keep the train illuminated for the other American aircraft.

 After the third pass, the train was destroyed by the combined firepower of the two bombers, together with its cargo.
 However, Walmsley's aircraft was severely damaged.
 Its wings began trailing fuel, which ignited.
-Walmsley's aircraft caught fire, and proceeded about 2 mi, fighting to maintain altitude before finally crashing into the ground in a mountainous region, killing Walmsley, Mulkins, Browning, and severely injuring Morar.
+Walmsley's aircraft caught fire, and proceeded about 2 mi, fighting to maintain altitude before finally crashing into the ground in a mountainous region, killing Walmsley, Mulkins and Browning, and severely injuring Morar.
 As the lone survivor of the crash, Morar was captured and spent the remainder of the war in a prison camp, though he survived.
 Walmsley was declared missing in action after the mission, and his status was listed as "presumed dead" after the end of the war.

 Walmsley's crew each received a Distinguished Flying Cross for extraordinary heroism.
 Walmsley however, was awarded the Medal of Honor posthumously on June 12, 1954.
 The medal was presented to his widow at Bolling Air Force Base in Washington, D.C.
 Four weeks after the mission, the arclights and Operation Strangle were abandoned, as leaders felt the risks and casualties of the operation outweighed the benefits.